Praise for "La gazzetta"

 "The orchestra, reduced to a chamber ensemble of 10, was easily overlooked most of the time, but the careful conducting of Brooke deRosa kept everything together."

 "Which brings up the fine work of the chamber orchestra, led with remarkable precision by Brooke deRosa, who has reduced Rossini’s traditional score to an ensemble of ten instruments....deRosa’s propulsive tempi and sharp rhythms kept her orchestra in uncanny synchronization with the eight principals and choral forces across the room throughout the evening."

 "Brooke deRosa conducted with stylistic acumen, in a reduced orchestration of her own creation.
 In spite of the sprawling playing space and the supreme challenge of the musical complexities, Maestra deRosa commanded her forces with admirable precision."

 Eva and Mark Stern Grand Hall

 Praise for "The Monkey's Paw"

 "DeRosa’s song-like piano score accompanies the voices to good advantage and never overpowers them.
-She makes a fine impression with her first opera.
-I am told that she may add a string quartet to the accompaniment or orchestrate the score for a chamber ensemble.
-I’d like to see this opera again in any form available."
+She makes a fine impression with her first opera."

 "While this is composer deRosa’s first opera, her music achieved a high level of sophistication, mood and lyrical riches that complemented the suspenseful storyline nicely and at the same time gave the singers enough material to shine. "